Network-Rail-Business-Systems/support-page/README.md

 # Support Page

-Use the Support Page Library with GOV.UK Laravel to insert a support page and support admin page.
+Use the Support Page Library with the GOV.UK Laravel library to insert a Support Page and Support Admin Page.

 ## What's in the box?